Lose a Million

-Lose a Million was an early 1990s British game show which was produced by Action Time for Carlton Television and was hosted by Chris Tarrant.
+Lose a Million is an early 1990s British game show which was produced by Action Time for Carlton Television and was hosted by Chris Tarrant.
 The show featured voiceovers by Honor Blackman.

 In a twist to the traditional gameshow format, the contestants each started with a group of pretend prizes worth a total of £1 million and attempted to lose as many of them as possible by answering questions incorrectly.
 The contestant with the lowest total prize value after three rounds was declared the winner and received the opportunity to play for £5,000.

 The set of the show resembled an Art Deco cruise ship.

 Format

 Three contestants competed through three rounds of play.
 At the beginning of the game, they were each "given" five extravagant prizes whose retail value totaled £1 million; however, one of them actually had little or no value.
 The value of a prize was not revealed until it was first chosen to be removed from a contestant's inventory.

 In the first round, each contestant had to give incorrect answers to as many questions as possible within a time limit.
 They were encouraged to be humorous in their responses, which had to be somehow related to the question in order to count toward their score.
 Examples: